Applying OOP Principles in Embedded C

 }

-Both sensors rely on the same driver interface (the p_air_quality_sensor_driver function pointer).
-This corresponds to the polymorphism principle in OOP, where different “objects” (sensor1, sensor2) share the same method signatures (init, get_data, etc.) but may behave differently internally (e.g., referencing unique addresses or sensor parameters).
+Both sensors rely on the same driver interface.
+This corresponds to the polymorphism principle: different “objects” share the same method signatures but may behave differently internally.

 Practical Techniques